-He was joint-18th in his maiden Open at Royal Troon in 2016, while in his first two majors the previous season he finished 14th at the US Open and tenth at the PGA Championship.
+He came joint 18th in his maiden Open at Royal Troon in 2016, while in his first two majors the previous season he was 14th at the U.S. Open and 10th in the PGA Championship.
 Finau first represented the United States in the Junior Ryder Cup in 2004 and 2006.